bfdes/bfdes.github.io/posts/extending-react.md

 ### The filesystem abstraction

-Observe that files and directories on disk can be modelled as trees where files form the terminal nodes.
+Observe that we can model files and directories on disk as trees where files form the terminal nodes.
 Any file or directory should be able to write its contents to disk when given a root path.

 `FileSystem` forms the notion of this interface for files and directories: